 This article was written by Krzysztof Daukszewicz, the Community Manager at Infodesign.

 Jira is a universal tool designed to serve a variety of purposes and needs.
-One of such needs is a precise Service Level Agreement (SLA) measurement, which translates to tracking the time of completing a task or a set of actions in accordance with a set of rules.
+One of such needs is a precise Service Level Agreement (SLA) measurement, which translates to tracking the time of completing a task or a set of actions by a set of rules.